TriplyDB/Documentation/docs/triply-etl/cli/index.md

 npm list @triplyetl/etl
 ```

 You can look at the [TriplyETL Changelog](/docs/triply-etl/changelog) to observe the latest available TriplyETL version, and the differences between the latest version and your current version.
+Specifically observe items that are marked "[Changed]" since these may require a rewrite of your configuration.

 You can update to the latest version of TriplyETL by running the following command in your TriplyETL repository: